mongodb/chatbot/docs/docs/server/responses-api.md

 ## Tracing and Storage

-All messages to the Responses API are traced and stored in MongoDB if `store: true` or `store` is not defined.
+All messages to the Responses API are traced and stored in MongoDB if `store: true | undefined`.

-If `store: false`, the Responses API only stores basic metadata, such as
+If `store: false`, the Responses API only stores basic metadata.

 For access to chatbot data, [contact the Education AI team](../contact.md).